yogeshjain999/representable/README.md

       property :track
     end

 In the representer the #property method allows declaring represented attributes of the object.
 All the representer requires for rendering are readers on the represented object, e.g. `#title` and `#track`.
-When parsing, it will call setter - in our example, that'd be `#title=` and `#track=`.
+When parsing, it will call setters - in our example, that'd be `#title=` and `#track=`.

-== Rendering
+## Rendering

 Mixing in the representer into the object adds a rendering method.